Use the exposure monitor to keep track of how often foods have been offered to your child and to log whether or not they were tasted or eaten.

 Repeated refusals can be frustrating and are easily misinterpreted as a clear indication that the child just does not like the food.

 Research suggests that most parents do not persist in offering a food beyond five rejections.
 Therefore, there is a clear difference between how many times a food should be offered, and what is common practice.

 For parents, trying to remember how many times a food has been offered can be difficult.
-Therefore, in order to help with this monitoring process, and to ensure that foods are not removed too soon from a child's diet, we have developed a simple Exposure Monitor.
+In order to help with this monitoring process, and to ensure that foods are not removed too soon from a child's diet, we have developed a simple exposure monitor.

 How does it work?

 The exposure monitor works by providing parents with a simple and easy-to-use way of recording exposures to food.